royaltm/spectrusty-tutorial/README.md

 SPECTRUSTY Tutorial
 ===================

-This is the repository of the [tutorial] for the [SPECTRUSTY] library.
+Click [here][tutorial] to read the [tutorial] for the [SPECTRUSTY] library.

+This repository contains example programs created from the steps in the tutorial.

 Prerequisites
 -------------

-To make most of this tutorial you'll need the [Rust] language compiler and the [Cargo] package manager.
+To make most of this tutorial, you'll need the [Rust] language compiler and the [Cargo] package manager.

-Both are best served with a [RUSTUP] utility, but some linuxes and 3rd party packaging systems also provide appropriate Rust + Cargo packages, if you don't like such language scoped version managers.
+Both are best served with a [RUSTUP] utility.
+If you don't like the language scoped version managers, some Linux distributions and 3rd party packaging systems also provide appropriate Rust and Cargo packages.

-To check if you can continue, you should be able to run the `cargo` utility, by creating a new repository for your emulator program:
+To check if you can continue, you should be able to run the `cargo` utility by creating a new repository for your emulator program:

 ```rust
 cargo new my-spectrum-emu